How Can I Prevent Ice Dams from Forming?

 When the weather gets cold, turning up the thermostat is a natural reaction.
 Your HVAC system helps keep the interior of your Cincinnati home comfortable in any weather.
 With the interior temperature spiking upwards and the temperature outside dropping, any precipitation could spell bad news in the form of ice dams.

 What Are Ice Dams?

 When your roof is covered with snow and the roof warms up under the snow, it can cause a layer of ice to form as the snow melts and refreezes.
 You get a wall of ice around the edge of your roof, preventing melt-off from reaching the gutters.
 This will eventually lead to water damage.
+You may require the services of a roofing company, like Beemer Kangaroof (beemerkangaroof.com/roof-inspections/) to then carry out an inspection.
 National Heating & Air Conditioning can help you keep your Cincinnati home safe from ice dams.
 Keep an eye out for conditions that could lead to ice dam formation, including:

 - An uninsulated attic that collects heat.

 - Snow or sleet that builds up on the roof.

 - Icicles forming around the edge of the roof.

 - Warmer temperatures during the day followed by freezing temperatures after dark.